 Using herd size limits, rotational grazing, management of natural water sources and fencing, we work to prevent over grazing and protect environmentally sensitive areas.
-Over the years, we have participated in several wildlife habitat, range land management and animal care projects and programs with the California Department of Fish and Game, U.S. Fish and Wildlife Service, University of California researchers and more.
+Over the years, we have participated in several wildlife habitat, range land management and animal care projects and programs with the California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, University of California researchers and more.
 Some of the programs include:

 - UC Santa Cruz Golden Eagle Habitat study

 - UC Berkeley Professor Robert C. Stebbins – Vertebrate Zoology Fields Studies